 Sawn bluestone paving was a hardscape element that we used throughout our landscape design to pull all three garden areas together – acting as an anchor for all planting.

 We’re thrilled with this garden design in Melbourne, especially knowing that this space is well used and loved by our clients.

-Design by – Ian Barker Gardens
+Garden design and construction – Ian Barker Gardens

-Photography – by Erik Holt Photography
+Photography – Erik Holt Photography